hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 ### Storage requirements

 Forest mode uses significantly more memory than Bonsai.
-With full archives, forest mode uses an estimated 12 TB of storage, while Bonsai with full archives uses an estimated 1100 GB of storage.
+With an archive node, forest mode uses an estimated 12 TB of storage, while Bonsai uses an estimated 1100 GB of storage.
+With a full node, forest mode uses an estimated 7 TB of storage, while Bonsai uses an estimated 790 GB of storage.

 ### Accessing data